-As a result of the above deadlines, it may not be possible for a candidate to submit new case data for both a second and third examination within the required time frames unless the candidate is aggressive about submitting the oral examination applications and beginning the case collection process as soon as possible.
+- As a result of the above deadlines, it may not be possible for a candidate to submit new case data for both a second and third examination within the required time frames unless the candidate is aggressive about submitting the oral examination applications and beginning the case collection process as soon as possible.

-> - As a result of the new process and the above deadlines and to give candidates the greatest opportunity to take the oral examination with new cases three times (as applicable) within the mandated timeframes, the ABNS is changing the deadline for submission of the initial application for oral examination.
+- As a result of this process and the above deadlines and to give candidates the greatest opportunity to take the oral examination with new cases three times (as applicable) within the mandated timeframes, the ABNS is changing the deadline for submission of the initial application for oral examination.
 For all candidates who complete residency on or after June 30, 2017, the deadline of submission is now December 31st of the calendar year that is three years following the completion of their residency training (e.g., a candidate who completed their residency training on June 30, 2017 would be required to submit a completed application no later than December 31, 2020).
 This is a change from the previous deadline, which was December 31st of the calendar year that was four years following the completion of a candidate’s residency training.
 Candidates who completed residency prior to June 30, 2017 are still subject to the four-year deadline.

-> - Candidates are urged to be diligent and to submit their completed application (with all elements, including case data) as soon as possible after the completion of residency.
+- Candidates are urged to be diligent and to submit their completed application (with all elements, including case data) as soon as possible after the completion of residency.
 For most candidates, it should be possible to submit completed applications within 24-30 months following residency.

-> - Please carefully review the "Deadlines for Submission" page which gives additional information on the submission deadlines and requests for extensions.
+- Please carefully review the "Deadlines for Submission" page which gives additional information on the submission deadlines and requests for extensions.